Who we are

 Through coordination and policy development, research and innovation, accountability and collective advocacy we will have a demonstrable impact on the system of supports that fosters people's mental health in Ireland.

-An Ireland where people can access the support they need in their community to achieve their best possible mental health.
+An Ireland where everyone can access the support they need in their community to achieve their best possible mental health.